When you purchase a new Lay Z Spa, one of the most critical questions is how much Chlorine to use?

 If your results are below 3ppm, you will need to administer the appropriate amount of either granules or hot tub Chlorine tablets to restore the delicate balance.
 If your reading is very low, it’s a good idea to shock your spa

 So, what do you do when Chlorine levels are too high?
 If your results are above 5ppm, you should drain your Lay Z Spa to the minimum line and refill with fresh water.
-This should dilute any excess chemical and get the level back where it should be.
+This should dilute any excess chemicals and get the level back where it should be.

 Problems caused by high levels of chlorine